paidinesh7/dineshpai.in/content/blog/Could it be our year?.md

 The country is yet again gearing up to bid farewell to two of the most prolific captains the game has ever seen.
 It's quite personal for everyone.

 As the World Cup starts today, 1.4 billion people wait with bated breath to reach the finals again.
-The tension is palpable, yet again, a sense of expectation is taking over.
+The tension is palpable, yet a sense of expectation is again taking over.
 If there's one certain thing, it's that, the stadiums where India will play will probably be the loudest we have ever heard.

 Cricket is more than just a game for Indians.
 Over the next month and a half, the country will eat, sleep, drink, walk, and talk cricket.
-It seems like, yet again, the stars have aligned for the team.
+It just feels like, yet again, the stars have aligned for the team.

 Fingers crossed. 🙂